bonnetn/expression2/README.md

 ### acf_prediction

-This script uses Runge–Kutta methods to simulate the trajectory of a bullet shot by a cannon with a quadratic drag.
+This script uses *Runge–Kutta methods* to simulate the trajectory of a bullet shot by a cannon with a quadratic drag.

+### suspension tester

+This script takes a car, stimulate it, and then plot the Bode diagram of its suspension.
+In order to do that, it uses *FFT*.